-New housing development within Brierley, Ivington and Wharton will be permitted when the proposal:
+New housing development within Brierley, lvington and Wharton will be permitted when the proposal:

-- a. is located within or adjacent to the main built up area of the settlement: - b. does not lead to isolated homes, detached from the main village in the open countryside; - c. the proposal by way of its size, design and layout reflects the size, role and function of the settlement: - d. the proposal pays particular regard to the character of the area and enhances that character: - e. the proposal by way of its house sizes, types and tenures meet local housing requirements; - f. gives priority to the re-use of previously developed land; - g. is of high quality sustainable design appropriate to its context; - h. makes a positive contribution to the surrounding environment and rural landscape; - i. incorporates, where possible, features such as roosting places for bats, nest boxes, native species in plantings; and j. would result in development that contributes to, or is essential to the well-being of the settlement.
+- a. is located only within the settlement boundary as indicated on the relevant map; - b. by way of its size, design and layout reflects the size, role and function of the settlement; - c. pays particular regard to the character of the area and enhances that character; - d. by way of its house sizes, types and tenures meet local housing requirements; - e. is of high quality sustainable design appropriate to its context; - f. makes a positive contribution to the surrounding environment and rural landscape; - g. incorporates, where possible, features such as roosting places for bats, nest boxes, native species in plantings.